Tableau Reporting Tool

 This article applies to: Enterprise Data Services

 Tableau is one of two high-end reporting tools provided centrally at Cornell.
-(OBIEE is the other.)
+Oracle Analytics Server (OAS) is the other.

 Typically, Tableau reports are prepared by colleges and units.
-OBIEE dashboards and reports are prepared by the Enterprise Data Services team.
-However, there are some exceptions in either direction, and training is available for colleges and units who would like to work with OBIEE.
-For new requirements, please contact the Enterprise Data Services team, who will assist you in determining the best solution to meet your specific needs.
+OAS dashboards and reports are prepared by the Enterprise Data Services team.
+However, there are some exceptions in either direction, and training is available for colleges and units who would like to work with OAS .
+For new requirements, please contact the CIT Analytics and Reporting team, who will assist you in determining the best solution to meet your specific needs.

 Tableau is easy-to-use business intelligence software used for data analysis and data visualization.
 It has a simple drag and drop interface for building queries and allows the user to write custom SQL to answer data questions.
 There are a variety of graphical options and very strong mapping capabilities.
 Visualizations are created using Tableau Desktop and are published via Tableau Server.